briansworth/briansworth.github.io/_posts/2019-1-12-PowerShell-Sccm-AD-PreRequisites.md

 ---
 layout: post
 title: PowerShell - Automate SCCM AD PreReqs
+description: Script to automate Active Directory tasks for an SCCM deployment
 ---

 This is a continuation of automating Sccm prerequisites [part 1](